zkry/rabbit-hole.el/README.md

 This package is not on MELPA so it must be installed manually (ie by adding rabbit-hole.el to your load path).

+# Configuration

+You will need to configure the following settings:

+- `rabbit-hole-file` should be an org-mode file that contains where you want to store your task tree.
+- `rabbit-hole-header` should be the text of the headline under which you want to save your task tree.

 # Usage